 7. Kale

-Kale is a leafy green plant that stems from the same wild cabbage family like broccoli, cauliflower and collards.
+Kale is a leafy green plant that stems from the same wild cabbage family like broccoli, cauliflower, and collards.
 Of all the superfoods we could eat, this leafy green vegetable from the cabbage family is loaded with nutrients.

 Not only does it have endless health benefits; kale is easy to prepare in less than 5 minutes.
 Kale especially contains large amounts of vitamins A and C so you’re getting a big boost of antioxidants, in addition to fiber from this healthy leafy vegetable.